 27 March, 2019

-Eight women scientists -female role models in astronomy, engineering, information sciences and physics- inspire young people across Chile through a web series that will air on YouTube, targeted at younger generations to spark their passion for sciences.
-These 9 documentaries form part of the PROVOCA campaign and will be aired every Thursday at 6:30 pm starting tomorrow at the following link: https://bit.ly/2HeXxzS; half of them featuring ALMA women.
+Eight women scientists -female role models in astronomy, engineering, information sciences and physics- inspire young people across Chile through a web series on YouTube, targeted at younger generations to spark their passion for sciences.
+These 9 documentaries – half of them featuring ALMA women – form part of the PROVOCA campaign.

 Although female enrollment in higher education has increased considerably over the past decade in Chile, according to UNESCO, Chile is one of the Latin American countries with the lowest proportion of women graduating from the fields of science, technology, engineering and math on a university level (18% in 2015).